-- (1) the bottom of the chief warrant officers' (coat of arms), master warrant officers' (wreath and crown) and warrant officers' (crown) badges of rank will be ten inches from the bottom of the cuff; and - (2) Non-commissioned officers will wear the appropriate chevrons.
+- 1. The badges of rank for ceremonial dress shall be as follows: - a.
+The rank badges for officers will be embroidered pips and crowns of silver on gold-laced shoulder straps.35 - b.
+Warrant officers and non-commissioned members will wear appropriate goldembroidered badges of rank on a backing of scarlet on the right sleeve only as follows: - (1) the bottom of the Chief Warrant Officers' (coat of arms), master warrant officers' (wreath and crown) and warrant officers' (crown) badges of rank will be ten inches from the bottom of the cuff; and - (2) Non-commissioned officers will wear the appropriate chevrons.
 The distance from the shoulder seam to the top inside point of the chevron is five inches.